Adobe-Marketing-Cloud/reactor-user-docs/README.md

 #### When will clients or partners be able to build extensions?

 Anyone can build an extension now.
-Please read [developer docs](https://developer.adobelaunch.com/guides/extensions/) to get started.
+To get started, go to [developer docs](https://developer.adobelaunch.com/guides/extensions/).
 Currently all extensions are open to all Launch users, but later this year we will add the ability to build an extension that can only be seen by your company and a whitelist of others that you specify.

 #### Will Launch meet my company's security standards?

 Launch is SOC-2 and Gramm-Leach-Bliley Act ready.
 Launch also offers the capability of being self-hosted.
 The JavaScript libraries can be served from your own servers, or the CDN of your choice.
-For I.T. and security teams, this gives you the ability to run automated testing, to check the files into your own version control system, and to fully comply with any internal production migration processes, security-related or otherwise.
+For IT and security teams, this gives you the ability to run automated testing, to check the files into your own version control system, and to fully comply with any internal production migration processes, security-related or otherwise.

 #### I have a project coming up very soon.
 Should I use Launch or DTM?